Moronic Thieves Butt-Dial 911 After Best Buy Heist, End Up Getting Arrested

 — KPRC 2 Houston (@KPRC2) April 27, 2019

-Law enforcement officials sped off after the suspects, which progressed into a high-speed car chase that reached top speeds of 120 miles per hour, The Epoch Times reports.
-Eventually, the pursuit ended after approximately 40 minutes after alleged thieves bailed from their vehicle in northeast Houston.
+Law enforcement officials sped off after the suspects, which progressed into a high-speed car chase that reached top speeds of 120 miles per hour, KPRC-TV reports.
+Eventually, the pursuit ended after approximately 40 minutes after the alleged thieves bailed from their vehicle in northeast Houston.
 Fleeing on foot, law enforcement used a helicopter and K-9 units to track down the suspects.

 Two of the three suspects have been captured, while the third is still missing.
 When searching the suspects’ vehicle, officers found stolen laptops and other high-value merchandise from Best Buy.
-As ABC News notes, the same Sugar Land Best Buy was robbed back in March 2015 — over $200,000 of merchandise was stolen.
+As ABC News notes, the same Sugar Land Best Buy was robbed back in March of 2015 — over $200,000 of merchandise was stolen.

 Oddly enough, this isn’t the first time that burglars have been caught based on an accidental butt-dial.
 As reported by USA Today, in 2015, 42-year-old Scott Esser was arrested after inadvertently calling the cops, who overheard him talking about a burglary.
 While law enforcement was unable to pinpoint where Esser was calling from, they responded to a burglary later that evening.
 After putting two and two together, Esser was arrested.